 - Camp Jurassic prehistoric playground

-- Jurassic Park Discovery Center watching a raptor egg hatch is the fun highlight
+- Jurassic Park Discovery Center watch a baby velociraptor hatch.

-In summer 2021, this area will welcome a big new attraction, Jurassic World VelociCoaster.
-The attraction will consist of a high-speed adventure through the park’s raptor paddock.
+- Jurassic World VelociCoaster is Universal’s newest coaster.
+The attraction consists of a high-speed adventure through the park’s raptor paddock.

 The Wizarding World of Harry Potter™ – Hogsmeade